plone/volto/docs/source/development/add-ons/create-an-add-on-prerelease.md

 :class: figure
 ```

-Your newly created add-on will be installed by default in a vanilla core Volto.
+Your newly created add-on will be installed with vanilla core Volto.
-You can start developing it in the add-on package located in: {file}`packages/volto-addon`.
+You can start developing it in the add-on package located in {file}`packages/volto-addon`.

 You can stop the site with {kbd}`ctrl-c`.